Ranjith-Prabhakar/Nest_Client_B/README.md

   }
   ```

-- **Functionality:** This endpoint receives messages from the Client A frontend and publishes them to the `to-clientA` queue in RabbitMQ.
+- **Functionality:** This endpoint receives messages from the Client B frontend and publishes them to the `to-clientA` queue in RabbitMQ.
 These messages are then consumed by the Client A backend and subsequently emitted to the Client A frontend in real-time.

 ### 📡 WebSocket Communication